petersem/monocker/README.md

       # [Optional] - Regardless of any other settings, you can ignore or include 'exited'
       EXCLUDE_EXITED: 'false'
       # [Optional] - Set the poll period in seconds.
 Defaults to 10 seconds, which is also the minimum.
-      PERIOD: 10
+      PERIOD: 30
       # [Optional] - Supress startup messages from being sent.
 Default is false
       DISABLE_STARTUP_MSG: 'false'

       ## ADVANCED NTFY SETTINGS
       #CUSTOM_NTFY_SERVER: 'https://custom.ntfy.com' # use your own NTFY server
-      #NTFY_USER: 'user' # use a username and password to login (on ntfy.sh or your own server)
+      #NTFY_USER: 'user' # use a username and password to login (on ntfy.sh or your own server.
+Option if you have your own server open)
       #NTFY_PASS: 'password'

       # [optional] - adds SHA ID for all container references. 'true' or 'false' (default)